Leopoldthecoder/Perspective/docs/README.md

 })
 ```

-See this little example in motion here.
+See this little example in motion [here](http://jsfiddle.net/leopoldthecuber/wfzo69ug/).

-You can probably see that we created a PerspectiveScroll instance with two parameters: a string `.wrap` and an object.
-The first parameter tells PerspectiveScroll which DOM element to apply parallax scroll effects, and it can be a DOM element or a string.
-If it's a string, PerspectiveScroll will try to find the DOM by calling `document.querySelector(string)`, so make sure it returns an existing DOM element.
+You can probably see that we created a Scroll instance with two parameters: a string `.wrap` and an object.
+The first parameter tells Scroll which DOM element to apply parallax scroll effects, and it can be a DOM element or a string.
+If it's a string, Scroll will try to find the DOM by calling `document.querySelector(string)`, so make sure it returns an existing DOM element.

 The second parameter is a configuration object for you to define how you wish the effects to look like.
 It has the following keys.

 ## stage
-Stage is an important concept in PerspectiveScroll.
+Stage is an important concept in Scroll.
 Take a look at our first [example](https://perspective.js.org/examples/).
 Obviously it has four parts, the first part being 'Good Old Parallax Effect', the second 'Charge Batteries', the third 'Draw a Joystick', and the fourth 'Rotate the Sentence'.
 Each part is defined as a `stage`.

 As mentioned above, we have a configuration object with a key named `stages`, and the value for that key is an object array, each object represents a stage and defines its scroll behaviour.
 Things you can define for a stage are as follows.